Selanarixx/Light_Analysis_Examples/Python/Thorlabs PAX1000 Polarimeters/README.md

-## Included Examples
+# Thorlabs PAX Polarimeter communication using Python

-### Thorlabs PAX1000 Polarimeter Open and Read
+In this folder you can find sample codes show how you can control a Thorlabs PAX Polarimeter in Python.
+You can control the PAX with the
-This sample code shows how you can control a Thorlabs PAX1000 Polarimeter in Python.
+Thorlabs PAX driver or directly with SCPI commands.

-It uses the ctypes library to load the DLL file for these polarimeters.
-This library needs to be installed separately on the computer.
+There are three sub folders:

-Please note that the code connects to the first available PAX1000 device.
-If you have more than one PAX1000 connected, you need to change the index number in this line:
+ - **TLPAX dll:** Code samples using the Thorlabs PAX Polarimeter driver dll named TLPAX.
+This is the more convenient method.
+For closer info read [Readme](TLPAX_dll).

-lib.TLPAX_getRsrcName(instrumentHandle, 0, resource)
+ - **scpi:** Code examples using directly text based [SCPI](https://de.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) commands.
+This low level method allows direct access to the device functionality.
+For closer info read [Readme](scpi).